-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) a written examination; and (3) a case presentation.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) a written examination; and (3) a case presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Winthrop Professor Marc Tennant, Christopher Pantin and Professor Peter Eastwood
+- Winthrop Professor Marc Tennant and Christopher Pantin

 - Unit rules